HarrisonHemstreet/TIL-2023/til.md

 select code from shipmenttypes where description = 'USPS Large Flat Rate Box APO/FPO';
 ```
 the 3 letter code should be the only thing outputting from each query with that.
+we then run the array, each index, through a simple function that makes each index
+lowercase and appends 'costbasis' onto it.

 then with the rate sheet name, we will run this query:
 ```sql